AgPipeline/computing-pipeline/.github/PULL_REQUEST_TEMPLATE.md

 * Does it close an open issue? (if so, please link; otherwise describe the problem that it solves)
 * Have you tested the changes?
 * Provide a link to all issues that this pull request directly addresses (no need to add tickets to already merged, or merge requested, changes)
-* Provide any meaningful links and references to documentation, code, etc that's not included in this pull request -->
+* Provide any meaningful links and references to documentation, code, etc to better understand this pull request -->

 ## Types of changes